iainctduncan/learn-scheme-for-max/part_1.rst

 .. code:: scm

-  ;; define a variable by binding the symbol 'a' to the value 99 (define a 99) s4m> 99
+  ; define a variable by binding the symbol 'a' to the value 99 (define a 99) s4m> 99

 This function has a **side-effect**, meaning it does something other than just return a value.
-It's side effect is binding the variable.
+Its side effect is binding the variable.
 In s7 (but not all Schemes), define also *returns* the value that was bound.
 Which means we could, if we really wanted, do something like this:

 .. code:: scm

-  ;; both b and a will be bound to 99
+  ; both b and a will be bound to 99
-  ;; not recommended, here for illustration only!
+  ; not recommended, here for illustration only!
   (define b (define a 99))
   s4m> 99